 This dashboard compares total NWAU adjustment for AHR episodes between the user's selected year and the previous year.
-NWAU deductions for AHRs did not form part of the NEP Determination in any of the years under consideration so NWAU21 is used in each year, as this was the first year in which deductions were imposed.
+NWAU deductions for AHRs first formed part of the NEP determination in NEP21, as such NWAU21 is used in each year, as this was the first year in which deductions were imposed.
 The NWAU deduction should be understood as an estimate of the additional activity undertaken by the hospital system as a result of AHRs, rather than a measure of hospital performance.